 If the UK adopts another model

 Even if the UK opts to contract with the EU on terms other than by joining the EEA, the GDPR could still apply to UK businesses anyway because of its extraterritorial scope.
-The GPPR will apply to data controllers and data processors that are established outside of the EU, if their processing activities are related to (i) offering goods or services to EU citizens or (ii) monitoring the behaviour of EU citizens within the EU.
+The GPPR will apply to data controllers and data processors that are established outside of the EU, if their processing activities are related to (i) offering goods or services to data subjects in the EU or (ii) monitoring their behaviour within the EU.
 The first limb would capture UK-based online traders and app providers that collect and store the personal data of European customers.
 Given the focus of the GDPR seemingly on ‘B2C’ interactions, however, it is possible the GDPR would have less relevance for UK-based providers of ‘B2B’ goods and services.
 The second limb might extend to businesses that use website cookies to monitor and profile European customers.
 It could therefore apply to a range of UK businesses.

 The UK could adopt similar laws